AWW Contest Winners

-Though we only get to do this once a year, it’s always a great thrill when the decision has been made, and we can tell you about the new recipient of our $500 award for the novel judged best (among some amazingly good entries) in the Good Read competition.
+It’s always a great thrill when the final decision has been made, and we can tell you about the new recipient of our $500 award for the novel judged best (among some amazingly good entries) in the Good Read competition.

 This year, it’s Anneliese Schultz, for a young adult tale, Distant Dream, which will captivate adult readers, too; her story comes dripping and pelting out of the latest scary predictions about global warming.
 She has created a world-wide crisis scenario that is discouraging, frustrating and downright dangerous, especially if you are a fifteen-going-on-twenty-five-year-old female, stuck in the mud and longing for adventure after all your modern conveniences have drained away in the storms.

 A U.S. citizen and former Bread Loaf Scholar, Anneliese Schultz lectures in Italian at UBC, where she also completed her MA in Italian and MFA in Creative Writing.
 Her fiction has been recognized by the Toronto Star, New York Stories, Ruminate, Snake Nation, Wild Leaf and WriteCorner presses, and the Heekin Group Foundation, and published in several anthologies.
 The winner of the 2013 Enizagam Literary Award in Fiction, her story “Child” has been nominated for a Pushcart Prize.

 What struck our judges immediately was the voice Anneliese has found for her teenage heroine.
 We’re sure you’ll agree, from this brief excerpt: